"International Journal of Physical Education, Sports and Health"

 How to cite this article:

-Junaidy Mohamad Hashim, Mohd Foazi Md Nor, Syed Ahmad Ezahar Syed Ambon, Mohd Zainuri Embi, Rosli Hamid and Gunthevan Ellumalai.
+Junaidy Mohamad Hashim, Mohd Foazi Md Nor, Syed Ahmad Ezahar Syed Ambon, Mohd Zainuri Embi, Rosli Hamid, Gunthevan Ellumalai.
 The effectiveness of teaching and learning among physical education in secondary school teachers: Student’s perception.
-International Journal of Physical Education, Sports and Health.
-2020; 7(4): 285-289.
+Int J Phys Educ Sports Health 2020;7(4):285-289.